AlastairTaft/draft-js-editor/README.md

 ### insertBlockComponent(String:type, String:componentProps)

 Insert a block component into the editor.
-See the ImageUpload example.
+Returns the key of the created entity.

   - **type** The component type, set this up with the `blockTypes` property on the editor